 In my 13-ish years in this arena, it’s no surprise that things change rapidly – especially during the pandemic.
 Over the years, though, there has been some consistency.
 Those consistencies are usually the common mistakes made by emerging government contractors that, at times, cause them to throw in the towel and give up.

 Naturally, resulting in a colossal waste of time, money, and resources spent chasing contracts thus far.
 Avoid going down the same rabbit hole by changing your habits now to give your small business a fighting chance.
-If you need assistance or clarity with any of the below, we offer 1:1 consulting per diem, as well as market research reporting/ training that will assist you in getting the answers you need to avoid these mistakes.
+If you need assistance or clarity with any of the below, we offer coaching and training, as well as market research reporting/ training that will assist you in getting the answers you need to avoid these mistakes.

 Here are the most common mistakes made by small businesses the day I started in this arena and even still continue through the present day: